 A few examples of Bridal Ring Sets, made up of a gold engagement ring paired with a matching gold wedding ring.

 Commonly, women prefer to have a combined width of two rings not beyond 8mm.
 So, more often than not womens wedding bands are no wider than 5mm.

-18. Gold Wedding Ring Sets: How Will They Fit Together?
+19. Gold Wedding Ring Sets: How Will They Fit Together?

 When considering gold engagement rings, take into consideration how your wedding band will fit alongside it.

-Having a design flip around on your finger can become a nuisance to some people.
+However, having a design flip around on your finger can become a nuisance to some people.

-Ultimately, width, weight and design are all very subjective issues.
+Ultimately: width, weight and design are all very subjective issues.
 It’s about what feels best to you.

-19. To Match or Not to Match?
+20. To Match or Not to Match?

 For some couples, matching some element like design or shape is important to them.
 Others decide to match metal type and color, while some couples don’t worry about matching at all.

-It’s all highly personal and dependent upon what you and your partner feel most comfortable with.
+Again, this is all highly personal and dependent upon what you and your partner feel most comfortable with.

 Thickness and Width of Gold Wedding Rings

-20. How Thick Should Your Gold Wedding Band Be?
+21. How Thick Should Your Gold Wedding Band Be?

 Over the years, we occasionally are asked, particularly from website customers, how thick is your ring?
 Wedding rings should have a certain heft to them.

-Behind that question is, am I going to purchase a ring online that feels light and cheap?
+Behind that question is: am I going to purchase a ring online that feels light and cheap?